7 Best Blockchain Stocks To Buy Right Now

 1. Riot Blockchain

 It recently appointed a new CEO, Jason Les, but he has served on the board since 2017 and plans to upgrade and expand the company’s mining technology.
 This expansion could give revenue a boost and make Riot profitable for the first time in 2022, according to an analysis by Seeking Alpha.
-The company is making good headway toward that goal, announcing record revenue for the first quarter of the year.
+The company is making good headway toward that goal, announcing record revenue for the first quarter of the year and increased revenue in the second quarter.

 Bitcoin mining stocks such as Riot Blockchain closely follow the price of bitcoin.
 If bitcoin soars, Riot Blockchain prices rise.
 If bitcoin loses value, so will Riot Blockchain.
-However, Riot Blockchain is trading at less than $7 a share as of May 22, so it’s a reasonably-priced investment for most, and analysts give it a “strong buy” rating.
+However, Riot Blockchain is trading at less than $7 a share as of Sept.
+27, so it’s a reasonably priced investment for most, and analysts give it a “strong buy” rating.

 2. Block (Formerly Square)